dev-dafi/Eggified/README.md

   - start/stop Timer
   - play alarm sound, when timer fires

 ### Usage
 - Clone or download the project.
 - Open Finder and locate the project folder
 - Open Eggified.xcworkspace
   - **DO NOT OPEN** Eggified.xcproj, because you can't use the Canvas CocoaPods that way!
+- Select Eggified in Xcode Status Bar (left to your simulator device selection)
 - Start the app via simulator or plug in your physical device and start the app with Xcode.

 ### Screenshots